-All staff (including temporary staff and volunteers) are provided with the school's child protection policy and informed of school's child protection arrangements on induction.
+All staff, governors and volunteers are provided with the school's child protection policy and informed of school's child protection arrangements on induction.

 7 Support, Advice and Guidance for Staff

 Staff will be supported by (insert arrangements) school, LA and professional associations.